chromeos/low-latency-stylus/README.md

 ## Known Issues

-* GPU prediction is currently not working in the demo.
+* The GPU prediction target is fixed at 25ms for Android runtime versions < 7434780.
+Adjusting the slider in the demo or using `setPredictionTargetMs` will have no effect on these versions.
+To check this, go to chrome://version in the browser and read the ARC line.
+It should work correctly on ARC versions >= 7434780.

 * Display scaling: in order to leverage direct compositing, the user needs to have their Chrome OS display resolution set to the “default”